neondatabase/neon/README.md

 make
 ```

-2. Start pageserver and postggres on top of it (should be called from repo root):
+2. Start pageserver and postgres on top of it (should be called from repo root):
 ```sh
 # Create ~/.zenith with proper paths to binaries and data
 # Later that would be responsibility of a package install script